NikhilBhople/How-to-create-android-chat-application-using-firebase-realtime-database/README.md

 First user get signin using firebase google authentication, after that user can able to create his own group for chatting or he can join the exesting group.

+If you want to use this project as it is then you will need to replace google-services.json file